 FOOD SCI 440 — PRINCIPLES OF FOOD ENGINEERING

-Lecture.
 Application of engineering principles in the analysis of food process operations: properties of gases and vapors, psychrometrics, material and energy balances, fluid flow, heat transfer, microwave heating, mass transfer, packaging film permeability, dehydration.

 FOOD SCI/AN SCI/DY SCI/SOIL SCI 472 — ANIMAL AGRICULTURE AND GLOBAL SUSTAINABLE DEVELOPMENT

-This course examines issues related to global agriculture and healthy sustainable development.
+Examines issues related to global agriculture and healthy sustainable development.
 Using a regional approach and focusing on crops and livestock case studies, students will learn the interdependence between US agriculture and agriculture in emerging economies.
 Some topics covered include population and food, immigration, the environment; crop and livestock agriculture; global trade; sustainability; food security, the role of women in agriculture, and the role of dairy products in a healthy diet.

 FOOD SCI/AN SCI/DY SCI/SOIL SCI 473 — INTERNATIONAL FIELD STUDY IN ANIMAL AGRICULTURE AND SUSTAINABLE DEVELOPMENT

-This course is the field study component to DY SCI/AN SCI/FOOD SCI/SOIL SCI 472, which examines issues related to global agriculture and healthy sustainable development.
+Examines issues related to global agriculture and healthy sustainable development.
 Using a regional approach and focusing on crops and livestock case studies, students will learn the interdependence between US agriculture and agriculture in emerging economies.
 Some topics covered include population and food, immigration, the environment; crop and livestock agriculture; global trade; sustainability; and the role of women in agriculture and the role of dairy products in a healthy diet.

 FOOD SCI 511 — CHEMISTRY AND TECHNOLOGY OF DAIRY PRODUCTS